 Join Mike Figliuolo for an in-depth discussion in this video Discovering your personal inspiration, part of Developing Your Leadership Philosophy.

-As you begin articulating your leadership philosophy, the first place to start is leading yourself.
+- As you begin articulating your leadership philosophy, the first place to start is leading yourself.
 In terms of leading yourself, you need to know why you're excited to go to work every day.
 Why do you get out of bed every day?
-As leaders, we're there to inspire and motivate the members of our team.
-For us to do so, we should probably be motivated, first and foremost.
-In terms of a maxim, a maxim is a trigger to remind you of a story, or something that's emotionally-resonant.
+Because as leaders, we're there to inspire and motivate the members of our team.
+For us to do so, we should probably be motivated first and foremost.
+Now, in terms of a maxim, a maxim is a trigger to remind you of a story or something that's emotionally resonant.

 That's the type of work that I love to do.
 There's huge emotional resonance in the notion of light bulbs for me.
-Maxims should drive behavior.
+Now, maxims should drive behavior.
 Let me show you how maxims can drive my behavior when I think about light bulbs.
 Imagine a situation where a client comes to me and they say, "Mike, we've got two pieces of work for you.
 "You can only do one.
 "One is going off into a cubicle "and working by yourself on an Excel model.
-"The other piece of work is writing "a new leadership training course for us "and delivering it to our high-potential associates."
-As I think about light bulbs, it becomes very clear to me that I should walk away from the Excel course, and instead go teach leadership to people, because that's where I'm going to have those light bulb moments.
+"The other piece of work "is writing a new leadership training course for us "and delivering it to our high-potential associates."
+As I think about light bulbs, it becomes very clear to me that I should walk away from the Excel course and instead go teach leadership to people, because that's where I'm going to have those light bulb moments.

 Lynda.com is a PMI Registered Education Provider.
 This course qualifies for professional development units (PDUs).
 To view the activity and PDU details for this course, click here.